Bush Cooking Demonstration

 Keeping heritage and traditions alive, the King of the Ranges Bush Cook combines educational information with bush stories during their camp oven cooking demonstrations.

-The camp cook will cover topics such as heat control, different heat sources, cleaning and caring for the camp oven, camp oven storage and different types of camp ovens all with a unique sense of Australian humour.
-The shows generally incorporate an entree, main meal and dessert with different heat sources and run between 45min - 60min.
+Tack Towns will be at KOTR cooking dampers and sharing his in-depth knowledge and skill in cooking over a campfire.
+Covering topics such as heat control, different heat sources, cleaning and caring for the camp oven, camp oven storage and different types of camp ovens all with a unique sense of Australian humor.

 The one thing KOTR absolutely positively knows about camp cooking, is everyone has their own story to tell and their own best fire secrets.
 But we’ll share ours with you over the weekend.